 He was reflecting on the best way to solve the third problem, how to take care of buildings, when a great chariot came barreling down the street.
-"Whoa there, Nelly!
+"Whoa there.
+Nelly!
 Whoa!" the young man driving the chariot shouted to his steeds as he struggled to stop the chariot.
 The youth leapt down from his seat and vigorously shook hands with Democrates.
 "I'm Phaeton," the young man said.
-"The last time Helios let me drive his sun chariot, I almost set the whole world on fire.
-I know a lot about to protect them."
+"The last time Helios let me drive his sun chariot.
+I almost set the whole world on fire.
+I know a lot about the things that destroy buildings, and I can tell you how to protect them."